jbcodeforce/rmqtokafka/README.md

 ## RabbitMQ to Kafka using IBM Event Streams connector

-The very quick instructions are:
+This section highlights the instructions to deploy a custom RabbitMQ to event streams kafka connector.
+The following first 3 steps are already done and the rabbitmq connector jar file is already under the `kconnect/connectors` folder.

-1. Clone the connector repository: [https://github.com/ibm-messaging/kafka-connect-rabbitmq-source](https://github.com/ibm-messaging/kafka-connect-rabbitmq-source)
+1. Clone the IBM Rabbitmq connector repository: [https://github.com/ibm-messaging/kafka-connect-rabbitmq-source](https://github.com/ibm-messaging/kafka-connect-rabbitmq-source)
-1. Build the jar file of this connector with the dependencies, under the kafka-connect-rabbitmq-source folder: `mvn clean package`
+1. Build the jar file of this connector with the dependencies, under the kafka-connect-rabbitmq-source folder using: `mvn clean package`
-1. Copy the generated "with-dependencies" jar file under `kconnect/connectors` folder.
+1. Copy the generated "with-dependencies" jar file under `kconnect/connectors` folder of this repository.
 1. Define / review the configuration properties for the connector: `config/connect-distributed.properties`.
-For example verify the connect topic names and bootstrap server to Kafka.
+For example verify the connect topic names and kafka bootstrap server URL.
+1. Download the CA certificate (truststore packaging) to access Event Streams deployed on CP4I under the `certs` folder.
+The file is named `es-cert.jks`.
 1. Package the kafka connector with your configuration: `docker build -t ibmcase/rmqk .` The dockerfile is in the kconnect folder and use the /opt/connectors and config folder content.
-1. Create the expected topics on the Target cluster:
+1. Create the expected topics on the Target Kafka cluster:

     ```shell
     ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic connect-offsets
     ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic connect-status
     ./kafka-topics.sh --bootstrap-server localhost:9092 --create --topic connect-configs
     ```
-1. Start the local kafka connect cluster.
-The following command is used when connecting to a local kafka brokers attached to the docker network: `kafkanet`: `docker run --network kafkanet -p8083:8083 ibmcase/rmqk`
+1. Push the created image to a docker registry, private or docker hub: `docker push ibmcase/rmqk`
+1. Connect via `oc login...` command to the OpenShift cluster
+1. Define the deployment and the service for the connector in OCP.
+The configuration files are under the `k8s` folder.
+You may want to change the name, namespace...

+    ```shell
+    oc apply -f deployment-rmq-kconnect.yaml
+    oc apply -f service-rmq-kconnect.yaml
+    ```
+1. Verify the connector pod is up and running: `oc get pods`
+1. Expose the service with a route: `oc expose service rmq-kconnect`.
+Then get the URL of the connector: `oc describe route rmq-kconnect-route`
-1. As the Connector runs in distributed mode, we can add RabbitMQ configuration by posting to the url of the Connector: `localhost:8083`.
+1. Tune the json descriptor for the connector definition: As the Connector runs in distributed mode, we can add RabbitMQ configuration by posting to the url of the Connector: `rmq-kconnect-route-rmq.tchcluster-cp4i-0143c5dd31acd8e030a1d6e0ab1380e3-0000.us-south.containers.appdomain.cloud/connectors`.
 An example of json is part of the connector source and reproduced here for the example we used:

     ```json
       "name": "RabbitMQSourceConnector",